endrollex/imm_blender_export/README.md

 Note:
 -----
-* Vertex weight will be sorted from large to small, sum of weight is 1.0f or 0.0f indicate none bone influences this vertex.
+* Vertex weight will be sorted from large to small, sum of weight is 1.0f or 0.0f indicate 1-4 bones or none bone influences this vertex.

 License:
 --------